Aneesh Varma: Life

-Varma is considered a mathematical prodigy, at age 15 having achieved a perfect score on the Cambridge University course for Advanced Mathematics.
-He continued his mathematical focus at university, completing the entire PhD coursework during his bachelor's degree.
+Varma is considered a mathematical prodigy, at age 15 having achieved a perfect score on the Cambridge University course for Advanced Mathematics and had to be mailed advanced university math courses.
+He continued his mathematical focus at university, completing all the PhD level math courses during his bachelor's degree.

 Varma is a Lehigh University Martindale Scholar from 2005, publishing his research on Europe's transition to a market-based Financial System.